Encoding

 4. Otherwise:

-1. If destination’s byte lengthwritten is greater than or equal to the number of bytes in result, then:
+1. If destination’s byte lengthwritten is greater than or equal to the number of bytes in result:

 1. If item is greater than U+FFFF, then increment read by 2.